-The thing you miss most about moving to a plant-based diet are creamy dairy products, so I’m always up for trying new vegan cheese recipes.
-I met the bloggers at Rau Om through my counter-top tofu cheese post.
+The thing people miss most about moving to a plant-based diet are creamy dairy products, so I was always up for trying new vegan cheese recipes.
+I met the (former) bloggers at Rau Om through my counter-top tofu cheese post.
 They told me about their experiments in making tofu misozuke, a Japanese delicacy that’s only made in one district in Japan.
-Rau Om has now begun crafting this as an artisan vegan cheese, so if you live in the San Francisco Bay area, you can buy it from them directly or from their online store here.

 Want more great dairy-free recipes?
 Check out my Twelve Terrific Dairy Substitutes, now on sale on Amazon.

 For detailed instructions and how-to photos of my first delicious batch, read on.

 Would you ever consider making this, or is this too weird?
 Leave your thoughts in the comments.

 vegan, dairy-free gluten-free, reduced-sugar diets

 low-sodium or migraine diets

 Here are my tasting notes on the four flavors:

 - Plain miso: Pale and creamy, with a velvety texture.
 Mildly tangy, a spreadable cream cheese consistency.
 Very mild.

 - Kukicha tea: Distinct tea notes, a little toasty, delicate flavor.
 Same spreadable consistency.
 I made a grilled cheese sandwich with this.
 While it didn’t get very melty, it tasted great.